makslevental/mmlir/README.md

 # Building and exercising

 You can either use CMake to build and run lit tests or you can `pip install` and run [test/python/smoketest.py](test/python/smoketest.py).
-Note, `pip install -r requirements.txt` is required either way (in order to get the `mlir` distribution package from https://makslevental.github.io/wheels).
+Note, `pip install -r requirements.txt` is required either way and `pip download mlir -f https://makslevental.github.io/wheels` in order to get the `mlir` distribution package.

 A minimal CMake might look like: